 Splitting the business in anticipation of a trade sale

 Our clients wished to separate their business activities to make the company more attractive for a sale.
 We looked at various choices and recommended restructuring by way of capital reduction de-merger.
 The first step was to create a group structure by inserting a new holding company.
 Our clients then exchanged their shares in the original company for shares in the new parent the share for share exchange.
 Effectively in this situation there is a disposal of shares which can trigger capital gains tax liabilities.
-There is also the risk that the ability to claim entrepreneurs’ relief is lost.
+There is also the risk that the ability to claim Business Assets Disposal Relief (BADR) is lost.

 We advised on the tax reliefs that are available and successfully applied for HMRC clearance.
-The structure put in place enabled the possibility of claiming entrepreneurs’ relief on eventual sale of the shares when the business was sold to be kept alive.
+The structure put in place enabled the possibility of claiming Business Assets Disposal Relief (BADR) on eventual sale of the shares when the business was sold to be kept alive.

 Technology company ring-fencing liabilities to protect IP

 Our client, a technology company was looking to protect its IP (intellectual property) assets in the event of business failure or liquidation.